 He said, "Jacob will not be said as your name anymore, but Israel, for you struggled with God and with men, and you are capable!"

 Jacob asked, and said, "Now, reveal your name!"
-He said, "Why is this, you ask for my name?"
+He said, "Why is it that you ask for my name?"
 He blessed him there.

 Jacob called the name of the place Peniel, "for I have seen God face-to-face, and my soul survives."